-As you drive your car, debris from the road (i.e., tar, oil, bugs, etc.) will lodge itself on your car's paint.
+As you drive your car, debris from the road (i.e., tar, oil, bugs, etc.) will lodge itself on your car’s paint.
 The longer this debris is allowed to remain, the more difficult it is to remove.
 This is just one reason that regular washing is so important.
 While outside, your car will also collect other contamination.
-(Birds, bugs and neighborhood kids seem to have a natural attraction to beautiful cars.)
-These contaminants must be removed; you can't wax over them and expect to get a show car finish.
+It seems like birds, bugs and neighborhood kids have a natural attraction to beautiful cars.
+Regardless, these contaminants must be removed; you can’t wax over them and expect to get a show car finish.
 The easy way to remove the contamination is clay bar detailing.

 Polishing is necessary to remove minor blemishes, including surface scratches, swirl marks, pitted areas (minor road stone nicks) and scuffs.
 When polished, the paint finish will feel perfectly smooth.
 Your hand and polishing towel will literally glide over the surface.
 Feeling a perfectly polished car is a stimulating experience for most car nuts.
 There’s nothing quite like the polished fenders of a curvaceous Porsche, Ferrari, Viper or Corvette.

 Glaze is a term that’s grossly misused in detailing products.
 Glazes are paint treatments used to fill small surface scratches and swirl marks.
 To a painter, glaze is the term used to describe the process of restoring full paint gloss.
 In The Perfect Shine, ultra-fine polishes are used to refine the paint finish to achieve or restore full gloss.